KaxaNuk/Docs_KaxaNuk-Coding-Standards/Python.md

 *** Folders that start with Upper Case could be edited by user, lowe case are the core structure of the package ***

+## Steps to Create a Simple Code

+Create the repository on GitHub and add a README.md

+Clone the repository using GitHub Desktop

+In the folder add the following basic strucure (depending on your proyect it could change, but this is how is expected to look):

 * **\_\_main__.py** Entry script to set up the configurations and inject all dependencies.
-This is the only script that runs imperative code.
+This is the only script that runs **imperative code**.
 All other scripts must include only declarative code (functions declarations, constants declarations, class declarations).

+* **src/** Folder to save all the code that runs our

 * **src/%MAIN_SCRIPT%.py** Main script should be named after the project.
 It requires a function called main(): that implements the main logic of the package and receives the injected dependencies from the entry script.